Benjamin Tingley Rogers: Early years

-Benjamin Tingley Rogers was born in Philadelphia, Pennsylvania, in the USA.
+Benjamin Tingley Rogers was born in Philadelphia, Pennsylvania, following the American Civil War.
 His father, Samuel Blythe Rogers was the head of a sugar refinery in Philadelphia.
 His mother was Clara Augusta Dupuy.
-Rogers was their second son.
-In 1869 Benjamin’s father, together with his brother-in-law, Senator Henry Sanford, purchased a sugar plantation in Louisiana.
-He also built a sugar refinery in New Orleans.
-Benjamin was a student at the elite Phillips Academy in Andover, Massachusetts.
-After graduation he attended a course at the Standard Refinery Company in Boston to learn sugar chemistry.
+In 1869 Benjamin's father, together with his brother-in-law, Senator Henry Sanford, purchased a sugar plantation in Louisiana and built a sugar refinery in New Orleans, staffed by “newly freed slaves.”

+Benjamin followed in his father's footsteps into the sugar industry, studying sugar chemistry Standard Refinery Company in Boston after attending the elite Phillips Academy in Andover, Massachusetts.

-Benjamin’s father died in 1883, prompting his family to move to Brooklyn in New York City from New Orleans.
-Rogers joined the Havemeyers and Elder refinery, considered at the time the most modern sugar plant in the United States.
+His father died in 1883, prompting his family to move to Brooklyn in New York City from New Orleans.
+Benjamin joined the Havemeyers and Elder refinery, considered at the time the most modern sugar plant in the United States.
 After staying with the company for four years Rogers had mastered the difficult process of sugar boiling.

 Goes to Montreal

-In 1889 Rogers was able to bring his dream of starting his own business into reality.
-While he was in Montreal installing a new filtering system at the Drummond Canada Sugar Refinery owned by George Alexander Drummond, he heard about the opportunities available in western Canada, specifically in Vancouver.
-Vancouver was the last stop of the Canadian Pacific Railway on the west coast, and Rogers believed the city could be a center of development in Western Canada with an as yet untapped market for processed sugar.
+Rogers wanted to start his own company.
+In 1889, while he was in Montreal installing a new filtering system at the Canada Sugar Refinery owned by George Alexander Drummond, he learned much about the opportunities available in western Canada, specifically in Vancouver.
+Vancouver was the last stop of the Canadian Pacific Railway on the west coast, and he believed the city could be a center of development in Western Canada with an as yet untapped market for processed sugar.
+He quickly wrote a proposal to build a refinery in the budding city.

-Beginning of the British Columbia Sugar Refining Company
+"The Montreal refineries, owing to the peculiar tariff laws of Canada, draw their supply of raw sugar from the cheapest and most distant market, largely from Manila," Rogers continued.
+"I herewith submit preliminary plans and estimates for a house to melt 40,000 lbs. per day, and requiring a working force of between 12 and 15 men.
+I would propose also to compete eventually with the eastern refiners as far as Winnipeg and as much further as the freight rates would permit."

-Rogers’ idea to open a sugar refinery in Vancouver met with overwhelming support.
+His idea to open a sugar refinery in Vancouver was met with overwhelming support.
 Businessmen in New York, encouraged by the Havemeyers, bought shares in Rogers’ nascent company.
 Their reputations also lent important legitimacy to the venture.
 Sugar barrel manufacturer Lowell M. Palmer arranged for Rogers to meet William Cornelius Van Horne, who was the president of the Canadian Pacific Railway.
 Van Horne was happy to do whatever it took to encourage development at the western terminus of his railway line, so he strongly supported Rogers’ plan.
 Along with several of his fellow directors of the CPR, including Richard Bladworth Angus, Sir Donald Alexander Smith, Edmund Boyd Osler, and Wilmot Deloui Matthews, Van Horne purchased shares in Rogers’ sugar refinery, which became known as the British Columbia Sugar Refining Company.